 Tame the Data Monster with a Prioritized Threat List | Read

 Information is the lifeblood of the modern corporation, but it can also be its Achilles heel.
 Organizations need to have an archival and retrieval process that is well documented so, in the unfortunate case when data is missing, you’ll have a defensible argument for why it cannot be produced.
 Learn the key elements of data security management by designing your compliance policy around a prioritized threat list.

 The Binge-Watching Goldfish: A How-to for Training Millennials | Read

-Shrinking attention spans has everyone from teachers to advertisers to ethics and compliance training professionals concerned about getting their messages across in meaningful ways.
+Shrinking attention spans has everyone from teachers to advertisers to risk and compliance training professionals concerned about getting their messages across in meaningful ways.
 But attention spans may not be shrinking, as much as they are changing.
 It behooves every training program manager to understand these changes and embrace them to determine the best approaches to capturing attention with their content.

 The Pull & Push of Compliance Policies & Training | Read

-Policies and procedures create the framework of an effective ethics and compliance program.
+Policies and procedures create the framework of an effective risk and compliance program.
 However, this framework only resonates through an organization when paired with training.
 Policies and training together is what ensures that the concepts within our documents are absorbed and adopted.
 It’s what drives true behavior change and increases the ROI of culture.

 Neglected Hotlines Are an Exception Not the Rule | Read

 Contrary to recent reports this year, neglect and misuse of hotlines is not the norm among large organizations.
 Like almost any technology, hotline systems can’t be effective unless human beings are routinely made aware of them, taught to use them and convinced of their value.
 The data suggest that, overall, companies are getting better at doing just that by encouraging and handling whistleblower reports.